shubhamk29/MOVIE-RECOMMENDATION-SYSTEM/README.md

 C. EDA
 D. Recommendaton System

 We built two content based systems; one that took movie overview and taglines as input and the other which took metadata such as cast, crew, genre and keywords to generate predictions.
-In addition, a simple filter was also used to recomment the movies with more votes and higher ratings.
+In addition, a simple filter was also used to recommend the movies with more votes and higher ratings.

 ## REPOSITORY CONTENTS
 A. movies_eda.ipynb